 Management Objective M2: Develop budgets and manage financial resources to ensure necessary resources now and in the future, and ensure individual and workplace safety and security.
-Interim results indicate this objective was Met.
-Monthly results averaged over the year indicated that 8.0 percent of funded positions were left vacant, which is at the target value.
-The average of the percent positive responses from the 2018 Internal Survey questions on workforce and workplace safety and security was also within the targeted range.
+Interim results indicate this objective was Partially Met.
+The target for average vacancy rate was not achieved.
+Monthly results averaged over the year were greater than 10 percent above the target value.
+The average of the percent positive responses from the 2019 IS questions on workforce and workplace safety and security exceeded the target.